Tastefox/vsh/README.md

 # vsh
-A school project for a responsive web design class.
+A terrible school project for a responsive web design class.